Debbie Green-Vargas

-Debbie Green-Vargas (born June 25, 1958) is a former American volleyball player and coach.
+Debbie Green-Vargas (born June 25, 1958) is an American retired volleyball player and coach.
 She is regarded as the greatest American women's volleyball setter of all time.
-Green-Vargas was a member of the U.S. National Team and won the silver medal at the 1984 Los Angeles Olympics.
+Green-Vargas was a member of the United States women's national volleyball team and won a silver medal at the 1984 Los Angeles Olympics.

+Green-Vargas also won a bronze medal at the 1982 FIVB World Championship in Peru and a silver medal in the 1983 Pan American Games in Caracas.

+In 1995, Green-Vargas was inducted into the International Volleyball Hall of Fame.

 Early life

-Debbie Green was born in South Korea in 1958.
+Debbie Green-Vargas was born in Seoul, South Korea in 1958.
 She grew up in California and attended Westminster High School.
 At the age of 16 Green-Vargas was a part of the Adidas Junior Team which swept the USVBA Nationals.
 She was named an All-American, the youngest player ever to be so honored.

 Collegiate career

-Despite her small stature, Green was a two time All-American setter at USC.
+Despite her small stature, Green-Vargas was a two-time All-American setter at USC.
 She perfected the jump set, allowing her to meet the ball higher in the vertical plane and create a higher tempo in the offense.
 In doing so she was able to consistently create opportunities advantageous for her hitters.
-In 1977, Green led the Trojans to a 38–0 record and an AIAW National Championships.
+In 1977, Green-Vargas led the Trojans to a 38–0 record and an AIAW National Championships.
 Hers was the first college volleyball team to ever register a perfect season.
-Green led the Trojans to their second National Championship the following year in 1978.
+Green-Vargas led the Trojans to their second national championship the following year in 1978.
 She won the Broderick Award, (now the Honda Sports Award) as the nation's best female collegiate volleyball player in 1978.

 Olympic career

-Green was on the roster for the 1980 Olympic, but was disappointed by the 1980 Olympic boycott.
-In 1984, Green helped team USA to a silver medal, at the time the best finish in U.S. women's volleyball history.
-This was later matched by the 2008 team, and eventually beaten by the 2021 team's gold medal.
+Green-Vargas was on the roster for the 1980 Olympic, but was disappointed by the 1980 Olympic boycott.
+In 1984, Green-Vargas helped team USA to a silver medal, at the time the best finish in U.S. women's volleyball history.